 If students are accepted into the first-professional degree programs (chiropractic and/or naturopathic medicine), then students can also be accepted into the Bachelor of Science in human biology degree program – current students need to declare their intent to earn the undergraduate degree via this form to declare your intent.Alumni of the UWS chiropractic program need to apply for the bachelor’s degree program.
 You can learn more about admissions requirements here.

-BS degree applications submitted by alumni of the UWS doctor of chiropractic program will be assessed individually.Alumni applicants who have not completed the evidence-informed practice courses will be required to take the evidence informed courses to meet the learning objectives of the program.
+Bachelor’s degree applications submitted by alumni of the UWS doctor of chiropractic program will be assessed individually.Alumni applicants who have not completed the evidence-informed practice courses will be required to take the evidence informed courses to meet the learning objectives of the program.

 A student must have a cumulative GPA of 2.0 or higher at the completion of the Bachelor of Science degree requirements to be eligible to receive the degree.
 Transfer credits from prior undergraduate courses will not contribute to the cumulative GPA, unless they are from courses offered through UWS (e.g., online undergraduate courses).
 For current DC and NMD program students, continuing enrollment in the Bachelor of Science program is contingent upon eligibility for continuing enrollment in the DC and NMD programs through the duration of enrolling in the human biology major courses, typically the first five quarters of the program.
 Eligibility for students transferring to UWS from another chiropractic or health professions school who apply to the bachelor’s program will be assessed individually.
 Students must complete at least the last 25 percent of the credits for the degree while in residence as a matriculated student at UWS to be eligible for the degree